natc79/EgyptJobData/README.md

 2. Automating the scheduling of downloads to occur at least once per month.

 3. Tracking time length that job ad vacancies are posted.
-Challenge is that there could re-advertisements of postings if the employer cannot find prospective candidates within the time length that the advertisement is valid.
+Challenge is that there could be re-advertisements of postings if the employer cannot find prospective candidates within the time length that the advertisement is valid.